hello-jason/hellojason.net/src/blog/2015-07-14-automatically-launch-a-headless-virtualbox-vm-at-bootup.md

 date: 2015-07-14
 date_updated:
 tags: blog
-excerpt: I mostly develop on a CentOS VM on a Windows box, so this is how to launch it automatically and silently.
+description: I mostly develop on a CentOS VM on a Windows box, so this is how to launch it automatically and silently.
 ---

 ## Virtual machine for development